rvalentini/globear/vocab-frontend/README.md

 ### TODO ###
 * Use core.async to to server synchronization? (~ redux reducers)
-* design appropriate data structure to hold vocabulary items:
-    * character
-    * Pinyin
+* come up with a reasonable data structure for markers and contained pictures
-    * translation
+* integrate 'foodie-guide' functionality
-    * last seen
-    * number of failures?
-    * number of times seen
+* create marker reducers depending on the zoom-level

 ## License

-Copyright © 2018 rival
+Copyright © 2019 rival

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.